jonthebeef/cursordone/tasks/clean-system-structure.md

 - [ ] Migration guide written

 ## Notes
 This is the first step in rebuilding the system.
 We need to start with a clean slate while documenting everything we need to preserve.

+Before commencing work, give a full outline of planned activity and implications to the user to explain your approach.